awsdocs/amazon-ec2-user-guide/doc_source/efa-start.md

 **Note**
 If you intend to use Open MPI, skip this step\.
 Perform this step only if you intend to use Intel MPI\.

-Intel MPI installation requires an additional installation script and environment variable configuration\.
+Intel MPI requires an additional installation and environment variable configuration\.

 ### Prerequisites<a name="efa-start-impi-prereq"></a>